Biology (BIOL) Courses

 BIOL 467 Ecological Genetics (3) The class focuses on the genetics of whole populations and species.
 We will examine barriers to gene flow that influence the population structure and distribution of species.
 The goal of the class is to investigate how genetics informs understanding of the evolution of ecosystems and the dynamics of genetic interactions.

-BIOL 481L Ecology & Evolutn Resrch Methd (2) (lab) Intensive field-laboratory supporting BIOL 481.
-Research topics selected from current fields of active research within ecology and evolution.
+BIOL 481L Trop Island Ecology & Evol Lab (2) (lab) Intensive field-laboratory supporting BIOL 481.
+Research topics selected from current fields of active research within tropical island ecology and evolution.
 Develop research hypotheses, gather data from field sites, analyze and interpret data and write reports in the style of scientific papers.
 Pre: concurrent enrollment in BIOL 481 required.

 BIOL 484 Biology Of Fishes (3) The biology of marine and freshwater fishes.
 Topics covered include: general anatomy, locomotion, respiration, osmoregulation, sensory systems, reproduction, electrosensitive and electrogenic fishes, coloration and bioluminescence in fishes, genetic interrelationships.
-Pre: C- or better in BIOL/MARE 171 or BIOL 176 or their equivalent; C- or better in MARE 265 or equivalent; or instructor’s consent.
+Pre: C- or better in MARE 171 or BIOL 172 or their equivalent; C- or better in MARE 265 or equivalent; or consent of instructor.
 (Same as MARE 484)

 BIOL 484L Biology Of Fishes Laboratory (1) (lab) Anatomy of jawless, cartilaginous and bony fishes.
 Review of common local reef fishes.
 Optional laboratory and field trips for Biology of Fishes.
 (Same as MARE 484L).